pwr-Solaar/Solaar/docs/index.md

 - Many gaming mice and keyboards have the ONBOARD PROFILES feature.
   This feature can override other features, including polling rate and key lighting.
-  To make the Polling Rate and M-Key LEDs settings effective the Onboard Profiles setting has to be disabled.
+  To make the Polling Rate and M-Key LEDs settings effective, the Onboard Profiles setting has to be disabled.
   This may have other effects, such as turning off backlighting.

 - Solaar will try to use uinput to simulate input from rules under Wayland or if Xtest is not available but this needs write permission on /dev/uinput.
   For more information see [the rules page](https://pwr-solaar.github.io/Solaar/rules).

-- Diverted keys remain diverted and so do not have their normal behaviour when Solaar terminates or a device disconnects from a host that is running Solaar.
-If necessary, their normal behaviour can be reestablished by turning the device off and on again.
-This is most important to restore the host switching behaviour of a host switch key that was diverted, for example to switch away from a host that crashed or was turned off.
+- Diverted keys remain diverted and so do not have their normal behavior when Solaar terminates or a device disconnects from a host that is running Solaar.
+If necessary, their normal behavior can be reestablished by turning the device off and on again.
+This is most important to restore the host switching behavior of a host switch key that was diverted, for example to switch away from a host that crashed or was turned off.

 - When a receiver-connected device changes hosts Solaar remembers which diverted keys were down on it.